iDoka/awesome-canbus/README.md

 * [ELM329](https://github.com/ObdDiag-Net/elm329) - Open-source ELM329 OBD adapter based on STM32F042.
 * [OBD2CAN](https://github.com/autosportlabs/OBD2CAN) - Bridge between any OBD2 compliant vehicle and the CAN bus interface (firmware is targeted for the STM32F072, and uses ChibiOS as a RTOS).
 * [pcan_cantact](https://github.com/moonglow/pcan_cantact) - XCAN firmware for CANtact ( CANable ) or any other similar boards based on STM32F042.
+* [kvaser_cantact](https://github.com/moonglow/kvaser_cantact) - Xvaser LL v2 firmware for CANtact/CANable or any other similar boards based on STM32F042.

 ### Arduino